-I've decided that learning to focus on what's important and say no to what isn't important is my resolution for this year.
+I've decided that learning to concentrate on what's important and say no to what isn't important is my focus for this year.

-I also suspect I'm not alone with this problem, so I thought I'd share my plans to manage this weakness.
+I also suspect I'm not alone with this problem, so I thought I'd share my plans to focus better on what's important.

-I'm great at the big picture - Coming up with ideas, researching, planning, working on the initial stages of implementing a project - I'm all over that.
+I'm great at the big picture.
+Coming up with ideas, researching, planning, working on the initial stages of implementing a project - I'm all over that kind of work.

-For example, I've just reorganized my computer files, and in the reorganization, I've found three business-related projects all in various states of completion.
-All three projects are useful, and I'm sure readers would find them helpful.
-All three projects also have good potential to help me achieve my own business goals.
+In fact, I've just reorganized my computer files, and in the reorganization, I've found three business-related projects all in various states of completion.
+All three projects are useful.
+All three projects have good potential to help me achieve my own business goals.
 But they sit there, half finished, because I became side-tracked by something else that seemed more important at the time.

 It's the digital equivalent of having a closet full of half-finished craft projects.
-Sad to say, I also have a closet like that, but that's another story.
+Sadly, I also have a closet like that, but that's another story for another time.

 It's not that I didn't do a lot of work over the past year, but I did allow myself to be side-tracked by projects that were less important and less impactful.